chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `root` field

-The file system path where the channel exists, relative to the configuration file where it is defined.
+The optional `root` entry is a file system path to the root directory for the channel.
+Relative file paths are considered relative to the configuration file that defines this entry.

 ``` toml
 [[channel]]
 # ...
 root = "./index"
 ```

+If this entry is not defined, the default root directory for a channel is `.`, the directory where the configuration file exists.

 ### The `sync.command` field